Tantrix in Your Country

 My opponent crashed, what do I do?

-When a player crashes, the applet switches into limbo state.
-This is indicated by the small status circle switching from green to red, as well as the display of the word limbo in the game window.
+When a player crashes, the applet switches into a state of limbo.
+This is indicated by the small status circle switching from green to red, as well as the display of "Limbo" in the game window.
 Please be patient, wait for say 2-5 minutes.
 Most likely your opponent will have crashed accidentally and will come back to resume the game.

 Occasionally it happens that players quit deliberately, maybe to avoid the fair processing of a game they expected to lose.
 If this happens to you, here's what you can do: If the crashed player fails to turn up even after some wait, click on the menu item "Action" and "Let the Robot play for...".
 This procedure will replace the crashed player with a Robot player.
 You can now finish the game and you will be awarded your points.
 Whatever score Robot achieved on behalf of the crashed player will effect the crashed player's ranking.
 If he was losing, he will be penalised the same way as if he had continued playing.